viktor-ferenczi/performance-improvements/README.md

 Improves the load time of servers with many grids.
 Potentially reduce lag as ships move around.

-### Optimized MyGridConveyorSystem.Reachable
+### Cached MyGridConveyorSystem.Reachable

-Cached the result of the simpler `Reachable` override for 5 seconds.
+Cached the result of `Reachable` calls, because they are very numerous in case of grids with long conveyor networks (capital ships, production bases).

+There is a separate cache per logical grid group.

+Cache invalidation conditions:
+- block added/removed to/from grid if the block has conveyor ports
+- grid split/merge
+- grid ownership change
+- connector lock/unlock or config change
+- grid added/remove to/from logical group

-It helps reducing lag when players enters/leave a cockpit or cryopod.
+It eliminates most of the lag when players enter/leave cockpits or cryopods.
+It also reduces the conveyor overhead while loading large production grids.

+It may have a slight impact on simple grids with short conveyor systems due to the additional overhead of building and using the cache for little benefit in that case, however this overhead should be negligible.

 ## Bugs fixed by Keen in 1.202.066 Automaton